Tunnel boring machines

 Domain to Town Hall

-After being transported back to the Anzac Station site, in December 2020 TBM Millie has been relaunched towards the CBD.
-In January 2021, TBM Alice was also relaunched towards Town Hall Station.
+After first being transported back to the Anzac Station site, TBM Millie was relaunched towards the CBD in December 2020.
+TBM Alice was relaunched in January 2021.

 Explaining the tunnelling process